 The Tousled Style

-In the morning, generously spritz the hair with a texturising spray or a sea salt spray and dry with hairdryer with the diffuser attachment to add body, texture, and waves.
-Pull back loosely from the face, leaving a few loose strands, and pin into place.
-For a lovely winter wedding touch, slip a flower or two into the hairstyle — blooming lovely.
+In the morning, spritz the hair with a texturizing spray or sea salt spray.
+Use a hairdryer with the diffuser attachment to add body, texture, and waves.
+To style, pull it back loosely from the face, leaving a few loose strands to frame the face, and pin it into place.

 What About Hair Accessories?